Vehicle Licensing and Registration

 - To move a newly purchased trailer coach into California.

-- Members of the Armed Forces to move an unregistered trailer coach they own into, out of, or within California.
+- Member of the Armed Forces to move an unregistered trailer coach they own into, out of, or within California.

 Rush Titles (CVC §9270)